-We estimate autoregressive employment and wage equations from firm panel data.
 We first consider the dataset used by Alonso-Borrego and Arellano (1999).
 This is a balanced panel of 738 Spanish manufacturing companies, for which there are available annual observations for 1983-1990.
 Secondly we consider a longer panel of 385 firms from the same source (Bank of Spain, Central de Balances) on which 14 years of data are available, also starting in 1983.
 The average size of the firms in the second panel is more than twice as large as that of those in the first one.

-We estimate a first-order VAR model for the logs of employment and wages, denoted n{it} and w{it} respectively.
+We estimate a first-order VAR model for the logs of employment and wages, denoted $n{it}$ and $w{it}$ respectively.
 Individual and time effects are included in both equations.
 Time effects are removed prior to estimation by taking data in deviations from period-specific cross-sectional means.

 Within-groups (WG), GMM, PML, and projection-restricted simple IV (SIV) estimates are reported.
 In this illustration PML appears in two different roles.
 First, it is an input in calculating feasible optimal instruments for SIV estimation.
-Second, since the auxiliary and substantive models coincide in this illustration, PML can be also regarded as an estimator of the parameters of interest that imposes time-series homoskedasticity.12
+Second, since the auxiliary and substantive models coincide in this illustration, PML can be also regarded as an estimator of the parameters of interest that imposes time-series homoskedasticity.

 Table 1 shows the results.
-Focusing on the leading coefficient in the employment equation, first notice the larger size of the within-group estimates from the longer panel, which is to be expected since WG is known to have a small-Tdownward bias (Nickell, 1981).
+Focusing on the leading coefficient in the employment equation, first notice the larger size of the within-group estimates from the longer panel, which is to be expected since WG is known to have a small-T downward bias (Nickell, 1981).
 Next, the discrepancy between GMM and PML estimates is as noticeable as that between WG and GMM.
 Finally, SIV estimates are in between GMM and PML.
 The difference between GMM and PML may be due to finite-sample bias in GMM, heteroskedasticity bias in PML, or a combination of both.
 SIV estimates are as robust as GMM under a fixed-T asymptotics, but less prone to bias in a double asymptotics.
 In particular, SIV is robust to time-series heteroskedasticity in short panels whereas PML is not.
 Reported SIV estimates are half way between GMM and PML.